Close Menu

 • Sleeping positions: Using a pillow that’s too high or too low can force your neck into unnatural angles.

 Symptoms to watch for include neck stiffness, tension around temples, headaches that worsen after long periods of sitting, and even jaw tension.
 The good news is that small adjustments to posture can drastically reduce these headaches.
-Try sitting upright, keeping shoulders relaxed but back, and taking regular breaks to stretch your neck and upper back throughout the day.
+Try sitting upright, keeping your shoulders relaxed but back, and taking regular breaks to stretch your neck and upper back throughout the day.

 Other Triggers That Make Posture-Related Headaches Worse